sunnysidedenver/swpc_27day/README.md

 ![Table](https://github.com/sunnysidedenver/swpc_27day/blob/main/f10_error_table.png)

 Many really bad forecasts are seen here.
-Of concern are the outliers or forecasts with errors greater than 10 sfu, the number of forecasts with errors ranging from 20-50 sfu and the isolated forecasts that are missed by 50+ sfu.
+Of concern are the outliers (> 2sd -- 5 percent of the forecasts -- from the mean or any forecast error > 47 sfu) or forecasts with errors greater than 10 sfu, the number of forecasts 3+ sd from the mean.
+95 percent of the forecasts have an error < 47 (2 sd).
+68 percent have an error < 31 (1 sd).

 ![Plot2](https://github.com/sunnysidedenver/swpc_27day/blob/main/f10_errors(2).png)